SpotlightKid/python-rtmidi/INSTALL.rst

 based packaging system and can be installed from the Python Package Index via pip_.
-Since it is a Python C(++)-extension, a C++ compiler and build environment as well as some system-dependent libraries are needed to install, unless wheel packages with precompiled binaries are available for your system.
+Since it is a Python C(++)-extension, a C++ compiler and build environment as well as some system-dependent libraries are needed to install, unless wheel packages with pre-compiled binaries are available for your system.
 See the Requirements_ section below for details.